 It's a problem Apple addressed way back in iOS 9 with support for content blockers, and you can still use them today in iOS 15.
 These utility apps can be downloaded from the App Store and can help to block ads and prevent tracking when you browse using Safari.

 Content blocks have been available for use on all the best iPhone and iPad models since 2013.

-How to block ads on your iPhone, iPad, or iPod touch
+How to block ads on iPhone or iPad

 - Open the Settings app.

 And that's it!
-To disable a blocker, you can just return to this screen and turn off the switch next to it.
-(If you're running into trouble with these steps, try our troubleshooting article on the subject.)
+To disable a blocker or switch to a different app, you can return to this screen and turn off the switch next to it.